Menu

 God wants me to be the best me I can be in...

 At St Joseph’s, we follow the National Curriculum for English as a minimum, but do much more beyond this.
-We make sure we follow the Lancashire Teaching sequence to plan progressive lessons that inspire the love of reading and writing.
-We pick a variety of cross-curricular texts that inspire and hook children in; we use a variety of fiction and non-fictions books that promote high quality writing.
+We follow The Write Stuff to plan progressive lessons that inspire the love of reading and writing.
+We pick a variety of cross-curricular texts that inspire and hook children in and we use a variety of fiction and non-fiction books that promote high quality writing.

 The exciting things that take place in English are: